 The engagement followed ML LABS' standard execution model: define the highest-value target first, ship a working system fast, then iterate based on production feedback.

-• Scoping identified dense metro residential markets as the initial target — high comparable data made accuracy achievable first
+- Scoping.
+Dense metro residential markets identified as the initial target — high comparable data made accuracy achievable first

-• First deployment covered a subset of metro areas to validate the multi-source fusion approach against actual closing prices
+- First deployment.
+A subset of metro areas validated the multi-source fusion approach against actual closing prices

-• Expanded across additional metro and suburban markets once core models proved reliable
+- Expansion.
+Additional metro and suburban markets added once core models proved reliable

 Results